mathew-j-davis/boxesandarrows/ai/ai_readme_clear_yaml_B.md

   if (!propsObj || typeof propsObj !== 'object') return;

   Object.entries(propsObj).forEach(([key, value]) => {
-    // Initialize clearChildren to false by default let clearChildren = false;
+    // Initialize clear to false by default let clear = false;
     let processedValue = value;

     // Check if this value has our !clear tag if (this.hasTag(value, 'clear')) {
-      // If it does, extract the clearChildren flag (should be true) clearChildren = true;
+      // If it does, extract the clear flag (should be true) clear = true;
       // And get the underlying value for further processing processedValue = value.value;
     }